-To be honest I got excited when the character Jesse (actor Aaron Paul) handed a box over to Walt (actor Bryan Cranston) as a gift for his 51st birthday.
-While it wasn't clearly a watch yet, I was pretty sure it was something like that based on the presentation box.
-Sitting in his car Walt opens up the lid to reveal a Tag Heuer Monaco.
-He isn't sure what to make of it no doubt.
-Until now Walt's character has been wearing an inexpensive (but reliable) digital Casio watch.
+To be honest, I got excited when the character Jesse (actor Aaron Paul) handed a box over to Walt (actor Bryan Cranston) as a gift for his 51st birthday.
+While it wasn't clear that the gift was a watch yet, I was pretty sure it was something like that based on the presentation box.
+Sitting in his car, Walt opens up the lid to reveal a Tag Heuer Monaco.
+He isn't sure what to make of it, no doubt.
+Until now, Walt's character has been wearing an inexpensive (but reliable) digital Casio watch.
 Fitting watch for his character?
 Not sure to be honest.
 But it is good enough for Steve McQueen (Monaco watch from Le Mans movie sold for about $800,000), and Stephen Colbert.
 I wonder where Jesse got the idea?

-The precise watch gifted to Walt in the show is the Tag Heuer Monaco Calibre 12 ref.
+The precise watch gifted to Walter White in the show is the Tag Heuer Monaco Calibre 12 ref.
 CAW2111.FC6183.
 This version of the Monaco is actually very close in design to the original 1969 version that was worn by Steve McQueen.
-Tag Heuer actually released an anniversary version of that watch recently which is a more or less precise dial copy of the original.
+Tag Heuer actually released an anniversary version of that watch recently which is a more-or-less precise dial copy of the original.
 This one has a lovely metallic blue dial with squared white subsidiary dials to match the square look of the steel 39mm wide case.
 It is a very classic look and one that is imbued with sport watch history given that the Monaco is such an iconic design.